In an ectopic pregnancy, the fetus cannot survive.

 A fetus in an ectopic pregnancy sometimes survives for several weeks.
 However, because tissues outside the uterus cannot provide the necessary blood supply and support, ultimately the fetus does not survive.
 The structure containing the fetus typically ruptures after about 6 to 16 weeks, long before the fetus is able to live on its own.
 When an ectopic pregnancy ruptures, bleeding may be severe and even threaten the life of the woman.
 The later the structure ruptures, the worse the blood loss, and the higher the risk of death.
 However, if an ectopic pregnancy is treated before it ruptures, the woman rarely dies.

 About two of 100 pregnancies are an ectopic pregnancy.

 Risk factors (conditions that increase the risk of a disorder) that particularly increase the risk for an ectopic pregnancy include

 A previous surgical procedure such as an abortion Abortion Induced abortion is the intentional ending of a pregnancy by surgery or drugs.
 A pregnancy may be ended by surgically removing the contents of the uterus or by taking certain drugs.
 Complications... read more or tubal ligation Permanent Contraception Permanent contraception involves making a person incapable of reproduction.
 Disrupting the tubes that carry sperm or the egg ends the ability to reproduce.
 This form of contraception should... read more (a sterilization procedure)

-Pregnancy is less likely to occur when an IUD is in place (fewer than 1.5% of women become pregnant).
+Pregnancy is less likely to occur after tubal ligation is done or when an IUD is in place (fewer than 1.5% of women become pregnant).
 However, if pregnancy does occur, about 5% of them are ectopic.